The Everlasting Covenants

 The Divine Covenants

-The word "covenant" does not occur in the narrative of Adam (Genesis 1-5), but a covenant is inferred from Hosea 6:7, "But like Adam they have transgressed the covenant."
-The obligations of Adam in the first covenant were straightforward: (1) guard the Garden; (2) be fruitful and multiply; (3) subdue the earth; (4) rule over the environment; and (5) avoid the tree of knowledge (Gen 1:27-30; 2:15-17).
+The word "covenant" does not occur in the narrative of Adam and Chavah (Eve) in the Garden of Eden (Genesis 1−5), but a covenant is inferred from Hosea 6:7, "But like Adam they have transgressed the covenant."
+The obligations of the first couple in the first covenant were straightforward: (1) guard the Garden; (2) be fruitful and multiply; (3) subdue the earth; (4) rule over the environment; and (5) avoid the tree of knowledge (Gen 1:27-30; 2:15-17).
 The first covenant included some precious gifts.
-God gave a woman to the man whom he named Eve (Heb.
-Chavah).
-They walked with God in regular fellowship.
+Adam and Chavah walked with God in regular fellowship.
 They had a perfect environment that suited their naked condition.
 They had the sustenance of unlimited fruit-bearing trees and plants with no need to kill any animal for food.

 "Let there be lights in the expanse of the heavens to separate the day from the night, and let them be for signs and for seasons and for days and years; 15 and let them be for lights in the expanse of the heavens to give light on the earth”; and it was so.
 16 God made the two great lights, the greater light to govern the day, and the lesser light to govern the night; He made the stars also.
 17 God placed them in the expanse of the heavens to give light on the earth, 18 and to govern the day and the night, and to separate the light from the darkness."
 (Gen 1:14-18)